bobbyshaw/tomrobertshaw.net/blog/_posts/2017-04-28-ethical-impact-of-ai-on-society.md

 Where possible I've included audience questions within the previous discussions when applicable.
 Here are a couple of discussions that were standalone.

 Do we need to design failsafes into these systems?
-This is something that Ganit is working on at the IEEE.
+This is something that Danit is working on at the IEEE.
 Much of current research is about how to incorporate machines further into our lives without thinking about the second part of being able to stop using the machine.
 For example, if an autonomous car gets hacked, (and nothing is secure), there needs to be a mechanical way to regain control.
 The process to regain control cannot be computer-based because this can also be hacked.

 It wouldn't be discussion about AI ethics without one on the biases in AI.
 There was a question about whether AI should have gender, indeed some languages don't.
 [Some recent research by Joanna Bryson](https://www.theguardian.com/technology/2017/apr/13/ai-programs-exhibit-racist-and-sexist-biases-research-reveals) shows that regardless of whether a language has gendered articles, our language itself evolves to incorporate the (sexual and racist) biases in our culture.
 So it's less a question of whether it should have gender and how we counter these innate biases.